devarajan-here/active-directory-organizational-design-home-lab/README.md

-Contents of This Repository
-1. Active Directory Fundamentals Lab

-This lab covers the foundational concepts required to understand and work with Active Directory in an enterprise environment.

-Topics included:

-Windows Server 2022 installation using VirtualBox

-Active Directory Domain Services (AD DS) setup

-Domain Controller promotion

-Organizational Units (OUs) creation

-User account creation and management

-Domain joining of client systems

-Basic DNS configuration for domain communication

-Files:

-AD task.pdf

-Learn Active Directory.docx

-ad_organizational_structure.png

-2. Active Directory Test Cases

-This section documents test cases used to validate the Active Directory setup and behavior in the lab.

-Focus areas:

-User authentication validation

-OU structure verification

-Policy and configuration consistency

-Domain join verification

-File:

-AD task Test cases.pdf

-3. Security Misconfiguration & Attacker Walkthrough (Defensive Perspective)

-This lab demonstrates how common Active Directory misconfigurations can be abused by attackers and explains why these issues are dangerous from a defensive standpoint.

-The walkthrough is designed to help Blue Team and SOC analysts understand attacker behavior so that proper detection and mitigation strategies can be applied.

-Key concepts demonstrated:

-Weak password policies

-Lack of Group Policy hardening

-AS-REP roasting risks

-SMB and share permission abuse

-Lateral movement concepts

-Importance of logging and monitoring

-File:

-How Attacker Walkthrough - Exploiting The Lab.pdf

-⚠️ This walkthrough is strictly educational and conducted in a lab environment.
-No production systems were involved.

-Tools & Technologies Used

-Windows Server 2022

-Active Directory Domain Services (AD DS)

-VirtualBox

-Windows DNS

-Controlled attacker tools (lab only)

-Learning Objectives

-Understand enterprise Active Directory structure and management

-Identify common AD security misconfigurations

-Learn how attackers exploit identity-based weaknesses

-Build defensive awareness for SOC and Blue Team roles

-Strengthen practical cybersecurity knowledge beyond theory

-Disclaimer

-All demonstrations in this repository were conducted in authorized lab environments for learning and defensive awareness purposes only.
-Any misuse of these techniques outside permitted environments is illegal and unethical.

-Author

-Devarajan P M
+# Active Directory Fundamentals & Security Lab

+This repository contains a **hands-on Active Directory (AD) lab** focused on **enterprise identity management**, **domain administration**, and **security misconfiguration awareness** from a **Blue Team / SOC perspective**.

+All activities were performed in a **controlled lab environment** for educational and defensive purposes.

+---

+## 📁 Contents of This Repository

+### 🔹 Active Directory Fundamentals Lab

+This lab covers the **core concepts required to understand and manage Active Directory** in an enterprise environment.

+**Topics Included:**
+- Windows Server 2022 installation using VirtualBox
+- Active Directory Domain Services (AD DS) setup
+- Domain Controller promotion
+- Organizational Units (OU) creation and structure
+- User account creation and management
+- Domain joining of client systems
+- Basic DNS configuration for domain communication

+**Files:**
+- `AD task.pdf`
+- `Learn Active Directory.docx`
+- `ad_organizational_structure.png`

+---

+### 🔹 Active Directory Test Cases

+This section documents **test cases used to validate AD functionality and configuration**.

+**Focus Areas:**
+- User authentication validation
+- OU structure verification
+- Policy and configuration consistency
+- Domain join verification

+**File:**
+- `AD task Test cases.pdf`

+---

+### 🔹 Security Misconfiguration & Attacker Walkthrough
+*(Defensive Perspective)*

+This lab demonstrates how **common Active Directory misconfigurations** can be abused by attackers and explains **why these weaknesses are dangerous** from a defensive standpoint.

+The walkthrough is designed to help **SOC analysts and Blue Team professionals** understand attacker behavior in order to improve **detection, monitoring, and mitigation strategies**.

+**Key Concepts Demonstrated:**
+- Weak password policies
+- Lack of Group Policy hardening
+- AS-REP roasting risks
+- SMB and shared folder permission abuse
+- Lateral movement concepts
+- Importance of centralized logging and monitoring

+**File:**
+- `How Attacker Walkthrough - Exploiting The Lab.pdf`

+⚠️ *This walkthrough is strictly educational and conducted only in a lab environment.
+No production systems were involved.*

+---

+## 🛠️ Tools & Technologies Used

+- Windows Server 2022
+- Active Directory Domain Services (AD DS)
+- VirtualBox
+- Windows DNS
+- Controlled attacker tools (lab only)

+---

+## 🎯 Learning Objectives

+- Understand enterprise Active Directory structure and management
+- Identify common AD security misconfigurations
+- Learn how attackers exploit identity-based weaknesses
+- Build defensive awareness for SOC and Blue Team roles
+- Strengthen practical cybersecurity knowledge beyond theory

+---

+## ⚠️ Disclaimer

+All demonstrations in this repository were conducted in **authorized lab environments** for **learning and defensive awareness purposes only**.
+Any misuse of these techniques outside permitted environments is **illegal and unethical**.

+---

+## 👤 Author

+**Devarajan P M**
 Cybersecurity Practitioner | SOC & Active Directory Labs